-Created in 1977, IUP’s Department of Theater and Dance began with three faculty members and 20 majors and has grown to a full-time faculty of 10 with approximately 100 majors.
+Created in 1977, IUP’s Department of Theatre, Dance, and Performance began with three faculty members and 20 majors and has grown to a full-time faculty of 10 with approximately 100 majors.
 In 1993, dance was added into the curriculum with the addition of two new dance faculty members.

-The Department of Theater and Dance is dedicated to theater and dance as collaborative and highly disciplined fine arts that demand a broad-based undergraduate education.
+The Department of Theatre, Dance, and Performance is dedicated to theater and dance as collaborative and highly disciplined fine arts that demand a broad-based undergraduate education.
 There is a Bachelor of Arts degree, a theater minor, and a dance minor.
-In addition, Interdisciplinary Fine Arts degrees in Music-Theater and Dance Arts have been recently added to the department curriculums.
+In addition, Interdisciplinary Fine Arts degrees in Music Theater and Dance Arts have been recently added to the department curriculums.

 Graduates have pursued graduate degrees in acting, playwriting, and all areas of design in addition to distinguishing themselves in professional theater, television, film, real estate, advertising, business, law, and education.

 Our department provides academic service to the departments of English, Communications Media, Elementary Education, and Consumer Sciences, and to the Cook Honors College.
 Introduction to Theater, Introduction to Dance, and Introduction to Acting are an integral part of the university’s Liberal Studies curriculum.